Nonequilibrium configuration interaction method for transport in correlated quantum systems: Numerical calculations

 Then, it is possible to rewrite the system~\eqref{CI_system1} as a system for $f_n$, $z_n$ and their complex conjugate.
 The obtained system contains $4M+1$ equations and the total number of nonzero elements is about $6M^2$.
 To solve the system we have used standard routines from Intel MKL Fortran library.

+We also would like to compare the results obtained with the present approach with those calculated with the help of the nonequilibrium Green's function formalism.
+For the net electric current passing through the $\alpha$ electrode to the central region we adopt the Meir-Wingreeen transport formula~\cite{meir92}

+Here $G^\gtrless$ are the greater and lesser Green's functions, and $\Sigma^\gtrless_\alpha$ are the greater and lesser electrode self-energies.
+For the model of a semi-infinite chain the electrode self-energies can be written in an analytical form (see, for example, Ref.\cite{peskin2010}).
+The greater and lesser Green's functions can be obtained from the Keldysh equation~\cite{haug-jauho}.
+To solve this equation we apply the first Born approximation (1BA) for the electron-phonon self-energy.~\cite{frederiksen2004}.
+Although the 1BA does not generally guarantee current conservation, computationally it is not as demanding as the self-consistent Born approximation.
+For weak electron-phonon coupling the second-order perturbation theory (SOPT) is a good approximation.
+In this approximation the greater and lesser Green's functions can be obtained from the 1BA ones by expanding them with respect to electron-phonon coupling constant up to $\kappa^2$ terms.

-In figure~\ref{fig2} we compare the second-order perturbation theory (SOPT) and first Born approximation (1BA) results for the electron current with the results obtained within NECI and NECI$^*$ method for different values of the central region parameters.
-The currents are shown as functions of the level energy, $\varepsilon_0$, i.e., for different transport regimes (resonant/off-resonant).
+In figure~\ref{fig2} we compare SOPT and 1BA results for the electron current with the results obtained within NECI and NECI$^*$ method for different values of the central region parameters.
 Since the first Born approximation does not guarantee the current conservation, we plot the 1BA current from the left electrode to the central region as well as the 1BA current from the central region to the right electrode.
-The details of SOPT and 1BA calculations using nonequilibrium Green's functions are presented in Appendix B.
+In Fig.~~\ref{fig2} the currents are shown as functions of the level energy, $\varepsilon_0$.
+We focus our attention to the case when $\varepsilon_0$ is situated inside of the continuous spectrum of the leads.
+The latter is given by Eq.~\eqref{spectrum} at $N\to\infty$.
+According to our numerical calculations, we get zero current through the system when goes to off-resonant when, i.e., regime $\varepsilon_0$ is far away from the leads energies.
+We do not observe any physically significant differences in the convergence between resonant and off-resonant regimes.

 We first consider the case when $N_\omega=0$, i.e., there is no equilibrium thermally excited vibrational quanta.
 As evident from the figure in this case the first Born approximation does not violate the current conservation significantly since the left and right currents are close to each other.
 We see that for a weak coupling ($\kappa=0.5$) all approaches predict a similar $\varepsilon_0$ dependency of the current, which reaches a maximum value at $\varepsilon_0\approx \kappa^2/\omega_0$.
 The peak value of the SOPT and 1BA currents slightly exceeds the NECI and NECI$^*$ ones.
 When we increase the electron-phonon coupling ($\kappa=1.0$) both SOPT and NECI currents become unphysical negative in the off-resonant regime when the electronic level $\varepsilon_0$ is below the electrode chemical potentials.
 In the resonant regime SOPT and NECI currents significantly overestimate the results of other approaches.
 In addition, comparing NECI$^*$-based calculations with other calculations, we can see that NECI$^*$ approach gives the current peak position at $\varepsilon_0\approx \kappa^2/\omega_0$.
 If we now consider the case of larger phonon energy ($\omega_0 = 2.0$) we notice that negative SOPT and NECI currents in the off-resonant regime disappear and all approaches again demonstrate a similar $\varepsilon_0$ dependency of the current.